TITLE Construction Technician

 4. Protects University property and equipment from damage during projects by removing furniture, wall fixtures, and equipment from work sites if possible or covering immoveable items with protective cloths, covering floors with cloths or tarpaulins as necessary, and erecting safe scaffolding in a manner that prevents damage.

 5. Restores office areas and facilities to their original condition at the completion of work by removing debris, scaffolding, and equipment used during the project, returning furniture and equipment to their proper location, and setting up equipment that had been dismantled.

-6. Assists with documenting the cost of repairs by keeping records of time and materials to be charged to each job, and providing periodic status reports to the Construction Foreman and/or Construction Manager regarding the status of work projects, material consumed, and man-hours utilized.
+6. Assists with documenting the cost of repairs by keeping records of time and materials to be charged to each job and provides periodic status reports to the Construction Supervisor and/or Construction Manager regarding the status of work projects, material consumed, and man-hours utilized.

 7. Practices preventive maintenance of tools and equipment by performing spot checks of equipment to determine their working condition, oiling moving parts, cleaning and servicing tools and equipment as directed or specified in the operator's manual, and returning damaged tools and equipment for repair or replacement.